Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Introduction

+We explicitly delimit the scope of this analysis to DR programs administered by United States of America (USA)-based Independent System Operators (ISOs), targeting commercial buildings as the primary actors.
+We acknowledge that the specific regulatory constraints and market definitions identified herein may not directly apply to other geographies or building sectors (e.g., residential).
+However, the primary goal of this work is to provide a comprehensive analysis within this reduced scope while demonstrating a rigorous method for ontology evaluation.
+This methodological framework is designed to be transferable, allowing future research to apply the same principles to other contexts and wider scopes.

-We started by identifying the types of information exchanged in current DR programs, using existing documentation and program guidelines.
-However, with the availability of semantic interoperability, more sophisticated algorithms (e.g., MPC) with limited adoption today can gain popularity in the future, which could make the requirements we derive obsolete.
-Thus, we looked at alternative ways to achieve the required performance in each stage using the studies we draw from the literature.
-Our primary goal is to establish a foundation for interoperability standards in this domain.
-Although our list of requirements is comprehensive as of today, it may not remain as such since ontologies, much like software, require updates to remain relevant \cite{pritoni_metadata_2021}.
-To evaluate the current state, we utilized identified IRs to assess the coverage of a widely accepted ontology for commercial buildings (Brick) alongside two DR-focused ontologies (DELTA and EFOnt).
-While the combination of DELTA and EFOnt theoretically should satisfy all IRs, our findings reveal significant gaps.
-Consequently, we analyzed how to represent the unsatisfied IRs with extensions to their infrastructure.
-Figure \ref{fig:overview} provides an overview of our analysis.
-Ultimately, this paper employs a formal ontology-development framework based on IRs and proposes a future roadmap of extensions to the current ontology infrastructure.
-The key contributions of this paper are as follows: \begin{itemize} \item For each stage of DR participation, we reviewed the literature and existing programs to identify the specific IRs needed to complete them. \item We organized the identified IRs into high-level conceptual categories to highlight areas where ontologies lack support. \item We evaluated the coverage of the identified IRs across three ontologies: Brick, EFOnt, and DELTA. \item We outlined a roadmap for future ontological development in the building space to ensure complete coverage of the identified IRs, enabling the Grid-Interactive Efficient Buildings vision to become a reality. \end{itemize}
+We start by identifying the existing information exchanges mandated by current DR program manuals and guidelines in the USA.
+However, relying solely on today's documentation risks immediate obsolescence, as the grid transitions toward sophisticated agents utilizing predictive control and data-driven flexibility forecasting.
+To account for this evolution, we expand our analysis to include data requirements derived from experimental algorithms and advanced methodologies found in the literature, rather than limiting our scope to current compliance standards.
+Our primary goal is to establish a robust foundation for interoperability standards that supports both present-day operations and future automation\footnote{Note that this list is not expected to be exhaustive; much like software, ontologies require continuous updates to remain relevant \cite{pritoni_metadata_2021}.}.
+We then apply these IRs to evaluate the coverage of the commercial building ontology Brick alongside the DR-focused ontologies DELTA and EFOnt and the grid-focused CIM.
+While the combination of DELTA and EFOnt might, in principle, satisfy all IRs, our findings reveal significant gaps.
+Consequently, we analyze how to represent the unsatisfied IRs with extensions to their infrastructure.
+Figure \ref{fig:questions} provides an overview of our analysis.
+This paper employs a formal ontology-development framework based on IRs and proposes a future roadmap of extensions to the current ontology infrastructure.
+We make the following contributions in this paper: